itsayellow/hue-api-docs/README.md

 |-----|-----|-----|-----|-----|-----|-----|
 |   64|   32|   16|    8|    4|    2|    1|

+#### Colors (x,y)

+Hue seems to represent x- and y-values for colors using a fixed-point register.
+It is equivalent to an integer divided by 10_000.
+It has an absolute accuracy of 0.0001.

 ### Schedules

 Schedules (inexplicably) use the long form of the address in `"command"`, i.e.